sccoos/pfm-observable-dashboard/src/index.md

 </div></div>
 <div class="card grid-colspan-1" style="min-height: 60vh">
 <p>
-Colored contour lines represent the fraction of raw wastewater forecasted to be at the ocean surface.
-A value of 1 is pure sewage and a value of zero is pure ocean water.
-Click “Play” or use the scroll-bar to the left to see the forecast.
+Colored contour lines represent the percentage of sewage forecasted to be at the ocean surface.
+A value of 100% is pure sewage and a value of zero is pure ocean water.

 Values are presented in powers of 10, such that 10<sup>-1</sup> is 1:10 dilution or 10% raw sewage, 10<sup>-3</sup> is 1:1000 dilution or 0.1% raw sewage, 10<sup>-4</sup> is 1:10,000 dilution or 0.01% raw sewage.